 Many people do experiment with affiliate marketing initially, before jumping in and creating their own products and this is a good idea, as you get to see exactly how affiliate marketing works.

-People who sign up to Clickbank will either be vendors, or affiliates.
+People who sign up will either be vendors, or affiliates.

 As a vendor, you create your digital product and if you have put together a decent product in the right niche, you can practically guarantee that lots of successful affiliates will pick up on it and try and promote it for you.

-Unfortunately though, there are a vast amount of very poor quality products on Clickbank and some of these terrible products sell incredibly well…
+However, there are a vast amount of poor quality products on this platform and the sad reality is, that some of these terrible products actually sell incredibly well.

-Mainly because they promise unrealistic results ranging from making tonnes of money on autopilot, to some miracle cure, a fast acting diet and so on…
+Mainly, this is because they promise unrealistic results ranging from making tonnes of money on autopilot, to some miracle cure, to a fast acting diet and so on.

-The fact that there are so many poor quality products on Clickbank, is key reason why they’re often labelled as a scam.
+So, there are poor quality products on this platform and this is a key reason they’ve regularly been called a scam.

-The reality is, that there are lots of scam artists who create products for Clickbank, because Clickbank don’t have any special conditions for people adding products to their site and they can get away with it.
+The reality is, that Clickbank do not have any special conditions for people adding products to their site and therefore, many scams, (or borderline scams at best) slip through the net.

-As an affiliate, you can choose to promote any product on the Clickbank marketplace and, if you sign up to the vendors affiliate mailing list, you can also access promotional materials – such as banners and email swipes.
+As an affiliate, you can choose to promote any product on their marketplace and, if you sign up to the vendors affiliate mailing list, you can also access promotional materials – such as banners and email swipes.

-You don’t need special permission to promote Clickbank products, all you need is to sign up to Clickbank website and you can get affiliate links to any product right away.
+You don’t need special permission to promote Clickbank products, all you need is to sign up to the website and you can get affiliate links to any product right away.

 If someone is thought to be abusing the returns policy however, they will be blocked from purchasing any more products.

-One of the biggest issues that I have with Clickbank is the lack of good quality products – Clickbank is overflowing with scam products.
+One of the biggest issues that I have with Clickbank, is the lack of good quality products.

-Finding a diamond in the rough can definitely be a challenge and, to make matters worse, many of Clickbank’s best sellers are very bad products!
+Finding a diamond in the rough can definitely be a challenge and, to make matters worse, many of their best sellers are very bad products!

-Some of these scams are very popular and bring in tonnes and tonnes of cash to both vendor and affiliate.
+Some of these scams are extremely popular and bring in tonnes and tonnes of cash to both vendor and affiliate.

-What’s more, Clickbank appears to do very little about this at all.
+What’s more, the platform sadly appears to do little about it.

-Clickbank will know that they have plenty of scam products on their site – but there is no quality control.
+Clickbank will know that they have plenty of bad products on their site – but there is no quality control.